Delete

 }

-Note that the DeleteInfo type is the common return type for all delete Mutations.
+The DeleteInfo type is the common return type for all delete mutations.

 A single post can be deleted by executing the following GraphQL statement: